retrowax/Zombusters/README.md

 <br><br><br>

+**IMPORTANT!: This is a work in progress project.
+It's possible that at any moment the project will not run or have bugs!**

 ### Download

 For now, if you want to play this game, you can download the **commercial version** released (v1.0.0) for PC Windows **for free** [here](releases/ZombustersInstaller-v.1.0.0.msi).